-One of the main advantages of our precoder is its performance in rank deficient systems.
-We now illustrate this property in a multiuser system with K=4 users and length N=3 sequences.
-The transmitter uses the optimal sequences of [37], and the receiver uses conventional matched filters.
-However, we use a distorting channel for the first user, i.e., $\mathbf{H}{\mathrm{Ch},1}$ is a toeplitz matrix with the first row [1.0, 0.8, 0.0].
-Due to this channel the sequences are no longer optimal and a precoder should be used.
-The common decorrelating precoder of [5] cannot be derived in this case as N < K. Therefore, we compare our results to the precoder of [7].
+One of the main advantages of our precoder is its performance in rank-deficient systems.
+We now illustrate this property in a multiuser system with K = 4 users and length N = 3 sequences.
+The transmitter uses the optimal sequences of [34], and the receiver uses conventional matched filters.
+However, we use a distorting channel for the first user, i.e., $\mathbf{H}{Ch,1}$ is a Toeplitz matrix with the first row [1.0, 0.8, 0.0].
+Due to this channel, the sequences are no longer optimal, and a precoder should be used.
+The common decorrelating precoder of [3] cannot be derived in this case as N < K. Therefore, we compare our results to the precoder of [5].
 The worst output SINRs with and without the precoders are presented in Fig. 6.
 Using our S precoder significantly increases the SINR compared to a system with no precoder.
-Using the precoder, the SINRs asymptotically converge to the bound in (17), i.e. $\gamma_i = \frac{1}{\frac{4}{3}-1} = 3$ for $i = 1, \dots, 4$ .
-Interestingly, the performance using the precoder of [7] is even worse than not using a precoder at all.
+Using the precoder, the SINRs asymptotically converge to the bound in (17), i.e., $\gamma_i = 1/(4/3 - 1) = 3$ for $i = 1, \ldots, 4$.
+Interestingly, the performance using the precoder of [5] is even worse than not using a precoder at all.
 For fairness, we must note that the SINR of the best user using this precoder are much higher.
-But from a system's prespective, the interesting metric is the performance of the worst user and in this sense our precoder is more appealing.
+However, from a systems prespective, the interesting metric is the performance of the worst user, and in this sense our precoder is more appealing.